Randomization Tests to Assess Covariate Balance When Designing and Analyzing Matched Datasets: The Design Stage: Determining Plausible Experimental Designs for Matched Datasets

-because it acts as an omnibus measure for balance in the covariate means and leads to easy-to-interpret graphical displays, as we will see in Section \ref{ss:graphicalDiagnostic}.
-However, like any test, the power of our randomization test depends on the relevance of the test statistic; see \cite{rosenbaum2002observational} and \cite{imbens2015causal} for discussions of test statistic choices for randomization tests.
+In Section \ref{ss:graphicalDiagnostic} we demonstrate how to create easy-to-interpret graphical displays of our test using the standardized covariate mean differences or the Mahalanobis distance.
+In general we recommend using the Mahalanobis distance as a test statistic, because it accounts for the joint behavior of covariates, instead of only assessing marginal balance for each covariate.

-Sometimes the random draws $\mathbf{w}^{(1)},\dots,\mathbf{w}^{(M)} \sim P^*(\mathbf{W} | \mathbf{X})$ can be generated via permutations of the observed treatment assignment $\mathbf{W}^{obs}$; this is the case for generating draws from (\ref{eqn:completeRandomization}) and (\ref{eqn:blockRandomization}).
-In other cases, these draws can be generated via rejection-sampling: For example, to generate draws from (\ref{eqn:constrainedRandomization}), one can generate draws from (\ref{eqn:completeRandomization}) and only accept a draw if $|\bar{\mathbf{x}}_T - \bar{\mathbf{x}}_C | < 0.1$.
-If rejection-sampling is computationally intensive, importance-sampling can be used to approximate the randomization test $p$-value \citep{branson2018Bernoulli}.
+Our randomization test also requires generating random draws $\mathbf{w}^{(1)},\dots,\mathbf{w}^{(M)} \sim P^*(\mathbf{W} | \mathbf{X})$.
+Sometimes these draws can be generated via permutations of the observed treatment assignment $\mathbf{W}^{obs}$; this is the case for generating draws from Complete Randomization in (\ref{eqn:completeRandomization}) and Block Randomization in (\ref{eqn:blockRandomization}).
+In other cases, these draws can be generated via rejection-sampling: For example, to generate draws from Constrained Randomization in (\ref{eqn:constrainedRandomization}), one can generate draws from Complete Randomization in (\ref{eqn:completeRandomization}) and only accept a draw if $|\bar{\mathbf{x}}_T - \bar{\mathbf{x}}_C | < 0.1$.
+If rejection-sampling is computationally intensive, importance-sampling can be used to approximate the randomization test $p$-value \citep{branson2019randomization}.

-Our test is a generalization of many other randomization tests for covariate balance.
+Our test is a generalization of other balance tests.
 For example, \cite{hansen2008covariate} and \cite{hansen2008essential} proposed permutation tests using the Mahalanobis distance as a test statistic, and \cite{gagnon2019classification} proposed a permutation test using machine-learning methods to construct a test statistic.
 Another test is the Cross-Match test \citep{rosenbaum2005exact}, which focuses on the pairwise nature of matched datasets.
-Permutation tests have also been used to assess the balance of units in regression discontinuity designs \citep{cattaneo2015randomization,matteiMealli2016}.
+Permutation tests have also been used to assess the balance of subjects in regression discontinuity designs \citep{cattaneo2015randomization,matteiMealli2016}.
 All of these tests are special cases of our randomization test, where draws from $P^*(\mathbf{W} | \mathbf{X})$ correspond to permutations of $\mathbf{W}^{obs}$.
-As we demonstrate in Sections \ref{s:simulations} and \ref{s:realDataAnalysis}, a benefit of our test is that it can incorporate any assignment mechanism, including mechanisms with covariate balance constraints.